 16789 Bernardo Oaks Drive, San Diego, California 92128

 Large, Settled 55+ Community of Seven Oaks in Northern San Diego Has Town Homes, Single Family Homes and Pretty Views

 Tucked in a northern valley of San Diego County, Rancho Bernardo is a large, master planned development, and it is home to a healthy list of 55+ communities.
 Thanks to its well-established neighborhoods and amenities, Seven Oaks stands out on that list.
 Planned by Avco Community Developers, most homes were constructed between 1964 and 1974.

-Prices begin in the low-$300,000s.
-Please check with a Realtor to verify this price as it may change.
+Prices begin in the mid- to-high-$400,000s.
+A handful of HOAs manage the community, and fees range from about $22 to $275 per month, depending on the type of property.
+Please check with a Realtor to verify this as prices may change.

 The community center has an exercise room, meeting rooms, a woodworking shop, library, a theater, and an arts studio.
 Outdoor facilities include an outdoor pool, tennis courts, trails, and a putting green.
 Seven Oaks' grounds are peppered with bushes and mature trees.
 Hills loom in the near distance, creating a pretty tableau.

 Interstate 15 runs through Rancho Bernardo, giving Seven Oaks residents easy access to downtown San Diego and downtown Escondido.
 Homeowners are also within a few miles of the Bernardo Winery, San Diego's oldest operating vineyard.